 Eating Disorders & Men

-Just like girls and women, boys and men get anorexia nervosa and bulimia nervosa.
-Many males describe themselves as compulsive eaters, and some may have binge eating disorder.
+Just like girls and women, boys and men get anorexia nervosa, bulimia nervosa and binge eating disorder.
 There is no evidence to suggest that eating disorders in males are atypical or somehow different from the eating disorders experienced by females.

 The numbers are increasing.

-Also, health professionals do not expect to see eating disorders in males and may therefore underdiagnose them.
+Also, health professionals often don't expect to see eating disorders in males and may therefore under-diagnose them.

 The risk factors.

 - Being overweight as children and a history of dieting.

 - Participation in a sport or profession that demands a low weight and/or high level of fitness.

 - Some men who feel under pressure to achieve a high level of physical attractiveness.

 How are men different?